 The Register of Deeds (ROD) is responsible for maintaining all records including deeds, mortgages, plats, power of attorney, contracts, satisfaction, and any other documents affecting title to real property is recorded.
 State and federal tax liens are filed in this office.

 Our office cannot provide legal advice or give information out over the telephone.
 You must come in person to request specific information about Child Support, General Session charges, or a Common Pleas case.
 You must come into the office to research any recordings from the RMC department.
 This office cannot research records of any kind, but we can assist you in the index books.
 Office hours are from 8:30 a.m. until 5:00 p.m.
 We are closed on major holidays.

 Register of Deeds

 On January 1, 1998, the name of the office changed from Register of Mesne Conveyances (RMC) to Register of Deeds (RoD).
 Current office holders, whether appointed or elected, were authorized to keep the name of RMC during their tenure in office, however, after their term, the name is to change to RoD.

 The Code of Laws of South Carolina sets out the duties of the Register of Deeds.
 The proper recording of documents provides notice to subsequent purchasers or creditors of the interests of others in the property and establishes priority of claims against that property.
 Generally, all instruments conveying an interest in real property must be recorded in that county's Register of Deeds in order to be valid.
-Other documents of public interest may also be recorded by the Register of Deeds.

 The Family Court is the sole forum for the hearing of all cases concerning marriage, divorce, legal separation, custody, visitation rights, termination of parental rights, adoption, support, alimony, division of marital property, and change of name.
 The court also generally has exclusive jurisdiction over minors under the age of seventeen alleged to have violated any state law or municipal ordinance.